DestinyRoseMurphy/DestinyRoseMurphy.github.io/_posts/2017-10-19-Things-I-Kept.md

 * [Tide Pods,](http://amzn.to/2DBMkot) a tiny Tide Cool Cotton bottle, and a huge Tide detergent bag
 * [Downy Dryer Sheets](http://amzn.to/2r8yVl7) - The Lavender smell.
 Always the lavender smell.
 * Paper Towels - I bought the cheap ones and have never regretted such a small purchase so much in my life.
 The commercials were right.
 They don't absorb anything and tear tear-ibly.
 Never again.
+* One box each for large, medium, and small, high-quality trash bags - For the same reason I will now buy high quality paper towels, but I couldn't think of a pun for this one.

 ## <a name="Bathroom"></a> Bathroom